sdobreff/advanced-analytics/readme.txt

 - Built-in Mail logger.
 - Built-in badge that shows you current environment type.
 - Option to randomize the name of the error log file (security).
-- Easily plugin version switch (the ones from official WP marketstore).
+- Easily plugin version switch (the ones from official WP marketplace).
 - Built-in dark mode.

 == Installation ==